muratk5n/thirdwave/en/README.md

 individuality..
 To them the immigrant is 'expressing his/her individuality' by choosing to emigrate to a liberal country like US.
-They want to fight for the immigrant just like they fight for people's inalinable rights abroad and topple governments in their name (which actually benefit oil and weapons producers but hey it's the intent that counts).
+They want to fight for the immigrant just like they fight for people's inalienable rights abroad and topple governments in their name (which actually benefit oil and weapons producers but hey it's the intent that counts).
 However such free love creates a point of contention with tradiotionally left leaning labor as more people increase